boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 You can start a vehicle on the path with blueprints.
 Here is an example of starting the vehicle on a looping timer event.

 ![BP Control]({{ site.url }}/assets/products/rushhour/documentation/placepath/bp-control.png){: .enable-lightbox}

+## Tips & Tricks

+* To maintain fast corners you want to reduce kinks and sharp turns in your path
+* Using Frantic profile with a strong profile strength can produce interesting unstable driving
+* Cars such as Trucks/Utes have interesting cornering behaviour as the tail slides out